SoarinFerret/zfs-zabbix-userparams/README.md

 ## Tested on

-- Zabbix Agent 2 running on Ubuntu 22.04 and 24.04
+- Active Zabbix Agent 2 on Ubuntu LTS
-- Zabbix Server 6.0 LTS
+- Zabbix Server 7.0 LTS

 ## Template items

+- `zfs-userparams.dataset.nokey`

+   Count of encrypted datasets with unavailable encryption keys.
+Datasets remain accessible for most operations but require key availability for full functionality.

+- `zfs-userparams.pool.capacity-80`

+   Count of storage pools exceeding 80% capacity utilization.
+Pools approaching this threshold should be monitored for capacity planning.

-- `zfs-userparams.userparams-version`
+- `zfs-userparams.pool.capacity-90`

-   Return the version number of this file.
-Reserved for future use and versioning within the template.
+   Count of storage pools exceeding 90% capacity utilization.
+Immediate capacity action may be required.

 - `zfs-userparams.pool.degraded`

-   Check for degraded pools.

-   Expected return value: an integer indicating the number of degraded pools.
+   Count of storage pools in DEGRADED state.
+Indicates loss of redundancy that requires attention.

+- `zfs-userparams.pool.errors`

+   Count of storage pools reporting read, write, or checksum errors.
+Indicates potential hardware or data integrity issues.

 - `zfs-userparams.pool.faulted`

-   Check for faulted pools.

-   Expected return value: an integer indicating the number of faulted pools.
+   Count of storage pools in FAULTED state.
+Indicates pool is inaccessible and requires immediate intervention.

+- `zfs-userparams.pool.fragmentation`

+   Count of storage pools with free space fragmentation exceeding 70%.
+High fragmentation reduces performance.

+- `zfs-userparams.pool.number`

+   Total count of available ZFS storage pools.

 - `zfs-userparams.pool.offline`

-   Check for offline pools.

-   Expected return value: an integer indicating the number of offline pools.

-- `zfs-userparams.pool.unavail`

-   Check for unavailable pools.

-   Expected return value: an integer indicating the number of unavailable pools.
+   Count of storage pools in OFFLINE state.
+Indicates administrator-initiated pool suspension.

 - `zfs-userparams.pool.removed`

-   Check for removed pools.

-   Expected return value: an integer indicating the number of removed pools.

-- `zfs-userparams.pool.capacity-80`

-   Check for pools with more than 80% disk space used.

-   Expected return value: an integer indicating the number of pools exceeding 80% usage.

-- `zfs-userparams.pool.capacity-90`

-   Check for pools with more than 90% disk space used.

-   Expected return value: an integer indicating the number of matching pools.

-- `zfs-userparams.pool.fragmentation`

-   Check for pools with more than 70% free disk space fragmentation.

-   Expected return value: an integer indicating the number of pools with fragmentation above 70%.
+   Count of storage pools in REMOVED state.
+Indicates physical device removal while system was running.

 - `zfs-userparams.pool.scrubbing`

-   Check for pools currently undergoing a scrub operation.
+   Count of storage pools actively undergoing scrub operations.
+Normal maintenance activity.

-   Expected return value: an integer indicating the number of pools with a scrub in progress.

-- `zfs-userparams.pool.errors`

-   Check for pools reporting read, write, or checksum errors.

-   Expected return value: an integer indicating the number of pools with read, write, or checksum errors.

-- `zfs-userparams.pool.number`
+- `zfs-userparams.pool.unavail`

-   Check the total number of available ZFS storage pools.

-   Expected return value: an integer indicating the total number of available pools.
+   Count of storage pools in UNAVAIL state.
+Indicates pool devices cannot be accessed.

-- `zfs-userparams.dataset.nokey`
+- `zfs-userparams.userparams-version`

-   Check for encrypted datasets with unavailable encryption keys.

-   Expected return value: an integer indicating the number of encrypted datasets with unavailable encryption keys.
+   Version number of this template file.

 ## Template triggers

 - **ZFS: Data errors**

-   Some pools are reporting errors.
+   One or more pools are reporting read, write, or checksum errors.

-   This indicates potential issues with ZFS pool's data or hardware.
-These errors may be related to read, write, or checksum mismatches, and it’s essential to address them promptly to ensure data integrity and prevent potential data loss.
+   These errors indicate potential data integrity issues or hardware problems.
+Review system logs, verify hardware health, and consider replacing suspect devices.
+Prompt investigation is essential to prevent data loss.

 - **ZFS: Degraded pool**

-   The virtual device has encountered a failure but remains operational.
+   One or more virtual devices have failed but the pool remains operational.

-   This situation most commonly occurs when a mirror or RAID-Z device has lost one or more constituent devices.
-The fault tolerance of the pool may be compromised, as a subsequent fault in another device could lead to irreparable damage.
+   This typically occurs when a mirror or RAID-Z device loses one or more constituent devices.
+Fault tolerance is compromised — a single additional device failure could cause irreparable data loss.
+Replace failed devices immediately.

 - **ZFS: Encryption key unavailable**

-   The encryption key for some datasets is not available.
+   One or more encrypted datasets cannot access their encryption keys.

-   You can still perform selected operations, such as scrubbing, dataset listing, snapshots, and replication.
+   Affected datasets can still perform scrubbing, listing, snapshots, and replication, but require the key for read/write operations.

 - **ZFS: Faulted pool**

-   The device or virtual device is completely inaccessible.
+   One or more pools are in FAULTED state and completely inaccessible.

-   This status typically indicates a complete failure of the device, rendering it incapable of sending or receiving data to/from ZFS.
-If a top-level virtual device is in this state, the entire pool becomes inaccessible.
+   This indicates complete device failure preventing data I/O. If a top-level virtual device is faulted, the entire pool is inaccessible.
+Diagnose hardware failures immediately and restore device functionality to bring the pool back online.

 - **ZFS: More than 70% free disk space fragmentation**

-   High fragmentation of free space can lead to significant performance degradation.
+   One or more pools have free space fragmentation exceeding 70%.

+   High fragmentation degrades performance and reduces the ability to allocate large contiguous blocks.
+Consider pool defragmentation through data reorganization or pool recreation to restore performance.

 - **ZFS: More than 80% disk space used**

-   Some ZFS pools are reporting more than 80% disk space usage.
+   One or more ZFS pools have exceeded 80% disk space capacity.

-   Pool performance tends to degrade significantly beyond this threshold.
+   Performance degradation typically occurs at this threshold.
+Review pool usage, consider data archival, or expand storage capacity to maintain optimal performance.

 - **ZFS: More than 90% disk space used**

-   Some ZFS pools are reporting more than 90% disk space usage.
+   One or more ZFS pools have exceeded 90% disk space capacity.

-   Pool performance will degrade significantly beyond this threshold.
+   Significant performance degradation is likely.
+Take immediate action to free space or expand storage to prevent potential write failures and system instability.

 - **ZFS: No data pools available**

 - **ZFS: Offline pool**

-   The device has been explicitly taken offline by the administrator.
+   One or more pools have been explicitly taken offline by an administrator.

+   Offline pools are intentionally suspended and require manual intervention to return to service.
+Verify this state is expected and planned.

 - **ZFS: Pool scrubbing**

-   Pool is currently undergoing a scrub operation.
+   One or more pools are currently undergoing a scrub operation.

+   Scrubbing is a normal maintenance activity that verifies data integrity and repairs correctable errors.
+This is expected behavior and requires no action.

 - **ZFS: Removed pool**

-   The device was physically removed while the system was running.
+   One or more devices were physically removed while the system was running.

-   Device removal detection depends on the hardware and may not be supported on all platforms.
+   Device removal detection depends on hardware support and may not be available on all platforms.
+Reinstall devices or replace them to restore pool health.

 - **ZFS: Unavailable pool**

-   The device or virtual device cannot be opened.
+   One or more pools have devices that cannot be opened or are inaccessible.

-   In some cases, pools with UNAVAIL devices may appear in DEGRADED mode.
+   Pools may appear in DEGRADED mode while attempting recovery.
 If a top-level virtual device is UNAVAIL, all data in the pool becomes inaccessible.
+Verify device connectivity and repair or replace failed hardware immediately.